TaylanUB/scheme-bytestructures/README.md

 -------------------------------------

-Bytestructures can of course be used with any existing bytevector, but the syntax `bytestructure' can be used to create a new bytevector with the right size for a descriptor, and optionally initialized with values.
+Bytestructures can of course be used with any existing bytevector, but the syntax `bytestructure` can be used to create a new bytevector with the right size for a descriptor, and optionally initialized with values.